20% off your first purchase with code: SHOP24

 3. Go sit on the rug for afternoon meeting

-Did you notice that I didn’t have them go get their backpacks or lunch boxes?
-I like to keep dismissal time VERY CONTROLLED.
+Notice that I don’t have them go get their backpacks or lunch boxes.
+I keep dismissal time VERY CONTROLLED.
 It prevents a whole lot of problems.
-So, my routine simply gets them ready to pack up and in a spot where I can run the show.
+My routine simply gets them ready to pack up and in a spot where I can run the show.

 Lining Up

 How many times during the day does your class have to line up?
-Going to specials, going to lunch, going to recess - at least three, right?
+Going to specials, to lunch, to recess – at least three, right?
 Having a set procedure for each of these will save you a lot of time!
-They key is to practice, practice, practice until your students can do it quickly and independently.
+They key is to practice until your students can do it quickly and independently.

-One little trick for a quick line up is the use of line spots.
+One of the easiest classroom transition ideas is to use line spots.
 This is incredibly helpful with young students who will do almost anything to be first in line.

-Line spots are simply numbers placed on the floor that tell each student where to stand.
-You can used colored masking tape to keep it simple.
+Line spots are simply numbers on the floor that tell each student where to stand.
+You can use masking tape to keep it simple.
 At the beginning of the year, assign each student a number and that’s where they stand to line up.
-I like to mark the very first spot with a star for my line leader because that person changes every week.
-It gives everyone gets a chance to be in front at some point.
+I mark the very first spot with a star for my line leader because that person changes every week.
+It gives everyone a chance to be in front at some point.
 Whenever a child is the line leader, his or her regular numbered spot is just empty that week.

 • Hands at sides